TITAN-FZJ/TITAN/doc/output_files.rst

     .. tab:: ``-> output``

         This file is defined in the :guilabel:`input` file via the parameter ``-> output``.
-        It contains the main output of TITAN, with the basic information and timings.
+        It contains the main output of TITAN, including the git version/commit as well as basic information and timings.
         This file can be used to follow the calculation, using for example:

         .. code-block:: bash

             tail -f output_file

     .. tab:: :guilabel:`parameter.in`